 What kind of content do we publish?

-JOTE publishes three formats, two of them in interdisciplinary dialogue.
+JOTE publishes four formats, two of them in interdisciplinary dialogue.

 With these pieces, authors illustrate conceptual developments based on empirical and experimental studies which have produced null, unexpected, negative or mixed results.
 JOTE also welcomes incomplete findings or those reports without a closed, cohesive narrative.